tuinannan/tuinannan.github.io/content/_index.md

 ---
 ### Recent News

+02/2023: [Our work](https://ieeexplore.ieee.org/abstract/document/9911180) has been selected as the Featured Paper in the February 2023 issue of IEEE TC.

 12/2022: I gave a talk on side channel attacks at Southeast University.

 09/2022: Our work on defending bit flip attacks got accepted in [IEEE Transactions on Computers](https://www.computer.org/csdl/journal/tc/).